Uley near Nailsworth, Gloucestershire

 Uley 1 mile.
-Situated on the Owlpen Manor Estate in the Owlpen Valley, these two Gloucestershire holiday cottages sit in peaceful surroundings rich in wildlife, flora and fauna and epitomising traditional England.
-Owlpen remains a traditional West Country livestock farm, producing home-reared organic meat and renowned for its country pursuits.
-These delightful Gloucestershire holiday cottages are listed historic buildings and both retain many original features with exposed beams, stone and wood flooring and charming antique furniture.
-Grist Mill still houses the original shutes, hursts and traps from its working days and offers character and charm with contemporary furnishings.
-Court House adjoins the gardens of the Manor House, and the original loggia has been transformed into an attractive dining room with views of the Manor House and gardens.
-Both of these picturesque Gloucestershire cottages have their own private garden area overlooking the beautiful countryside, with Grist Mill boasting a mill pond, a haven for wildlife, and a brook running alongside.
-The 16th century gardens of the Manor House, occasionally open to the public, are set on five hanging terraces.
-Many lovely walks around the estate can be enjoyed from these Gloucestershire holiday cottages, visit the unspoilt Cotswolds villages, the ancient town of Tetbury, the historic cities of Bath, Cirencester and Cheltenham, the beautiful Wye Valley, magnificent Royal Forest of Dean or the many historic houses and National Trust properties in the area.
+Set on the Owlpen Manor Estate in the Owlpen Valley, these Gloucestershire cottages sit in peaceful surroundings rich in wildlife.
+This is a traditional livestock farm, producing home-reared organic meat and renowned for country pursuits.
+These Gloucestershire cottages are listed buildings, retaining original features with exposed beams, stone and wood flooring and antique furniture.
+Grist Mill houses original shutes, hursts and traps from its working days; character and charm with contemporary furnishings.
+Court House adjoins the gardens of the manor house, and the original loggia is transformed into a dining room with views of the manor and gardens.
+Both picturesque Gloucestershire cottages have a private garden area overlooking beautiful countryside, with Grist Mill boasting a mill pond and a brook running alongside.
+The 16th century manor gardens, occasionally open to the public, are set on five hanging terraces.
+Many lovely estate walks can be enjoyed from these Gloucestershire cottages.
+Visit Tetbury, Bath, Cirencester and Cheltenham, the Wye Valley, Royal Forest of Dean or many historic houses and NT properties.

 This beautiful Grade II listed Gloucestershire holiday cottage, restored from a former corn mill, seamlessly combines many original features with contemporary furnishings.
 A spacious open plan living area boasts an antique dining table, large comfortable sofas and a cosy woodburning stove.
 A charming Gloucestershire holiday cottage for a memorable break at any time of year.
 Note: This property can be booked with ref 15795, together they accommodate 12.